pluckyporcupine/raylibmosaic/README.md

 **Addendum:** I've already found a significant number of type mismatches.
 For the time being, assume that only what has been used in the published translations of examples works properly.
 Quite a lot more will likely work, but there is also a chance that it won't.
 If you find any errors, please either post an issue or submit a pull request with a fix.

 **Update 2/29/2020:** While these are not yet battle-tested, the functions that *are* confirmed to work have been tested quite a bit at this point.
 There is a high probability that a large subset of the raylib library will work, but I can't say for sure just yet.
-As noted above, post an issue or submit a pull request as is necessary.
+As noted above, post an issue or submit a pull request if necessary.

 ## Quirks